karras/openbao-plugins/secrets/consul/docs/readme.md

         Success!
 Data written to: consul/config/access
         ```

+        > [!NOTE]
-        ~> **Note:** OpenBao will silently store the bootstrap token as the
+        > OpenBao will silently store the bootstrap token as the
-        configuration token when it performs the automatic bootstrap; it will
+        > configuration token when it performs the automatic bootstrap; it will
-        not be presented to the user.
-If you need another management token, you
+        > not be presented to the user.
+If you need another management token,
-        will need to generate one by writing a OpenBao role with the
+        > you will need to generate one by writing a OpenBao role with the
-        `global-management` policy and then reading new creds back from it.
+        > `global-management` policy and then reading new creds back from it.

     1. Configuring OpenBao after manually bootstrapping the Consul ACL system: